 Do Pigs Have Upper Teeth?

 Yes, pigs have upper teeth.
-As said, a mature pig has a canine and three incisors (in addition to the molars and premolars) in the upper and lower sections of the mouth.
+A mature pig has a canine and three incisors (in addition to the molars and premolars) in the upper and lower sections of the mouth.
 This is not easily noticeable, however, as they are not prominently formed.

 You may only see the upper teeth upon keener and closer inspection of the pig’s teeth.
 The premolars and molars are more readily conspicuous at first sight.